Frequency Is What You Need: Considering Word Frequency When Text Masking Benefits Vision-Language Model Pre-training: Details of Experimental Setup

+\textbf{Dataset} Data set statistics are summarized in ~\cref{tab:dataset}.
+For the majority of our experiments, we pre-train the models on Conceptual Captions 3M (CC3M)~\cite{sharma2018cc3m}, Conceptual 12M (CC12M)~\cite{changpinyo2021cc12m}.
+These datasets have been used by OpenCLIP, DeCLIP, SLIP, A-CLIP and BLIP~\cite{gabriel2021openclip,li2022DeCLIP,mu2021slip,yang2023aclip,li2022blip} To reproduce CLIPA, we use LAION-400M~\cite{schuhmann2021laion400m}, which is used by CLIPA.
+LAION-400M is approximately 133 times larger than CC3M and 32 times larger than CC12M, indicating that it contains a broader range of concepts and offers greater diversity compared to CC3M and CC12M.

+Note that the difference in caption length with have an impact on masking performance, although we do not directly measure the difference in this paper.

-\textbf{Architecture} For the image encoder, we use ViT-B/16~\cite{dosovitskiy2020ViT} architectures with global average pooling and learnable positional embeddings.
-The input image size is 224 for CC3M and CC12M.
+\textbf{Architecture} For the image encoder, we use ViT-B/16 (86M parameters)~\cite{dosovitskiy2020ViT} architectures with global average pooling and learnable positional embeddings.
 For the text encoder, we use a Transformer-based model~\cite{Guyon2017Transformer} and byte-pair encoding with a 49K token vocabulary.
-We chose these encoders because they are the largest encoders that we can use given our resources.
+Additionally, we run one experiment with a larger image encoder (VIT-L/16) with 303M parameters and report the results in the~\cref{sec:more_resutls} of supplementary material.
+We chose these encoders because they are the largest ones available to us, given our current resource constraints.
+The input image size is 224 for all datasets.
 When using full text for training, the maximum context length is 32.
 Zero-padding is applied to input text that is shorter than the maximum token length of the model.

 We trained the models using 8 RTX A5000 GPUs with the same settings to ensure consistent conditions across all models.
 We experiment with different text token input sizes, namely, 32, 16, 8, 6, and 4 text tokens.
 As the input size gets smaller, we can increase the batch size, maximizing computational memory usage.
 For CC3M and CC12M, the batch sizes corresponding to the input sizes are: 664, 832, 896, 928, and 944.
 Note that CLIP (and therefore CLIPA and CLIPF) is trained using contrastive learning, which benefits from larger batch sizes.
 Note also that although we used different text masking with the same settings and batch sizes, syntax masking was slower than the other text masking strategies when conducting the experiments because POS processing for each word is time-consuming.